-- Cut the fat off of meat and the skin off of chicken
+- Cut the fat off meat and the skin off chicken.

 - Try to grill meat and fish instead of frying and have a boiled or poached egg instead of fried.

-Try to have 2-3 portions of dairy and/or alternatives each day choosing from lower fat options.
+Try to have two to three portions of dairy and/or alternatives each day choosing from lower fat options.
 If you choose plant based dairy alternatives try to choose options that are lower in sugar and fortified with calcium.
 Examples of one portion size include:

 - ½ glass of milk or milk alternative (125ml)